pramza427/ruby-projects/ssum/README.txt

-To run this program on bert or ernie
-1. Go to the directory that the .rb and text files are located
-2. Type "ruby ssum.rb"
+Type "ruby ssum.rb"
-3. The program will run and ask for target number
+The program will run and ask for target number
-4. Enter the target number and click enter
+Enter the target number and click enter
-5. The program will ask for the file name
+The program will ask for the file name
-6. Enter the file name and click enter
+Enter the file name and click enter
-7. Output is displayed

 Notes:
 The program does not check to see if the filename is valid, which results in a crash,